 “I am not going to talk about religious beliefs, but about matters so obvious that it has gone out of style to mention them.”

-Following the example of many wiser and more successful individuals, at some point I started writing down a list of things I believe and try to apply in my professional life.
+Some years ago I started writing down a list of things I believe and try to apply in my professional life.

 I’ve decided to post them up in the open because if you ever work with me, or think about working with me, knowing about them might give you a sense of what motivates my words and actions.

 I refine these all the time and add to them occasionally.
 They are not listed in any particular order.

 - Leadership is not about having all the answers.
 It’s about knowing how to ask good questions, and how to go about answering them.